About your cottage

 The telephone in the cottage is for incoming calls and emergency calls (999) only.
 The number is 01629 630063.
 Mobile phone reception is variable but we have found we have found that we can get a signal on most networks at the front of the cottage.

 Free WiFi is available at the cottage.
-You will need to enter a security key into your computer to access the network – you will find the key located in the cottage.
+You will need to enter a security key into your computer to access the network

 We do not have private parking, but you should usually find a space:

 - alongside the church wall in Mawstone Lane; or

 Please take care not to park too near the corner or Church Street or at the top of Mawstone Lane where the road narrows – the farmers need constant access with their tractors to tend for their animals.

 Out of consideration to other visitors who will subsequently occupy the cottage, we ask guests not to smoke inside.

 Dogs really enjoy a holiday in the country with their families, so we have made our cottages dog-friendly where we can.
 We ask you to ensure that your dog is well-behaved, remains downstairs and off the furniture at all times.
 You should never leave your dog alone in the cottage or the garden areas.